MicrosoftDocs/Hololens/hololens/security-baseline.md

 ### 1.6 [VPNv2 CSP](/windows/client-management/mdm/vpnv2-csp)

-We recommend configuring VPN profiles as a best practice but won't recommend on specific values for each node in this CSP.
+We recommend configuring this CSP as a best practice but don't have recommendations for specific values for each node in this CSP.
 Most of the settings are related to the customer environment.

 ### 1.7 [WiFi CSP](/windows/client-management/mdm/wifi-csp)

-We recommend configuring WiFi profiles as a best practice but won't recommend on specific values for each node in this CSP.
+We recommend configuring this CSP as a best practice but don't have recommendations for specific values for each node in this CSP.
 Most of the settings are related to the customer environment.

 ## 2 Advanced security baseline settings